-Scenario: This year the competition will require students to design a shelter than would be appropriate for a Syrian family who has fled conflict in their homeland.
-The shelter should be designed to meet the needs of a typical Syrian family who are seeking refuge in one of the numerous border camps dotted along the Syrian border in Jordan, Lebanon and Turkey.
+Scenario: This year the competition will require students to design and build a full scale proto-type of a shelter that would be appropriate for response to an earthquake disaster in Pakistan, similar to the 2005 earthquake in Balakot, Pakistan.
+Affected Pakistani families lost their homes and need transitional shelter.
+The shelter should be designed to meet the needs of a typical Pakistani family who are looking for shelter that may be constructed on their own property or in areas designated by local officials for temporary relocation.
 As much as possible, designs should take into account local conditions, specifically the environmental, social, cultural and religious needs of a family.
-The shelters should be considered transitional shelters (rather than emergency response) so that the shelter has the capacity to be added to, upgraded, altered, and modified to meet the changing needs of a refugee family that is anticipated to be displaced for a prolonged period.
+The shelters should be considered transitional or core shelters (rather than emergency response) so that the shelter has the capacity to be added to, upgraded, altered, and modified to meet the changing needs of a family that is anticipated to be displaced for a prolonged period.

 Standards: Designs should meet Sphere Standards and other appropriate internationally accepted standards (located at http://www.sphereproject.org/).

 - Accommodate a family of 4 with a minimum allocation of 3.5 square meters of space per person

 - Height must allow standing head clearance of 2 meters for at least 70% of the floor space

 - Provide dignified accommodation for a family, with adequate flexibility to respond to social, cultural and religious requirements (e.g. the use of spaces by different genders and ages).

 - Shelter should take into account potential cultural considerations or sensitivities.

 - Note: Shelter footprint must not exceed competition earthquake shake table sized at 16’ x 20’.

 - Versatile and responsive to the scenario environmental conditions that may vary geographically, seasonally and diurnally (from day to night) within the scenario area.